Medicare Prescription Drug Plans may have these coverage rules:

 Automatic-refill mail order service for prescription drugs

 Some people with Medicare get their prescription drugs by using an “automatic refill” service that automatically delivers prescription drugs when you’re about to run out.
-However, in the past, some prescription drug plans weren’t making sure over time that some customers still wanted or needed a prescription drug.
-Since pharmacies can’t restock the prescription drug if it's sent through the mail and generally won’t cancel the order, some automatic delivery services were creating significant waste and unnecessary additional costs for people with Medicare and the Part D program.
+Some prescription drug plans weren’t making sure that some customers still wanted or needed a prescription drug and this created waste and unnecessary additional costs for people with Medicare and Part D.

 Contact your plan if you get any unwanted prescription drugs through an automated delivery program.
 You may be eligible for a refund for the amount you were charged.
 Call 1-800-MEDICARE if you experience any problems using automatic delivery and billing.